Protocol Operations

 This section will go into more detail about the low-level aspects of RSR staking.
 For a more high-level description, please refer to the Reserve Rights Staking section.

-Right after staking RSR tokens on an RToken, the staker receives a stRSR (staked Reserve Rights) token at a particular exchange rate to RSR.
+Right after staking RSR tokens on an RToken, the staker receives an stRSR (staked Reserve Rights) token at a particular exchange rate to RSR.
 This exchange rate starts at 1.00 and will change over time—either by RToken revenue being shared to the RSR stakers, or through overcollateralization slashing.

 To participate and vote in Governance proposals, stakers need to delegate their stakes to themselves to activate their voting weight.